Few Shot System Identification for Reinforcement Learning: Method for Online System Identification

-The model leverages the ability to solve ODEs in both directions of time and at continuous timesteps.
+In the equation above, $p(\mathbf{d})$ follows a uniform distribution, where $p(\mathbf{d}) \sim \mathcal{N}(0,\mathbf{I})$.
+The model leverages the ability to solve \textsc{ODE}s in both directions of time and at continuous timesteps.
 In contrast to the approach in \cite{NODE}, the model separates the prediction of the dynamics from encoding the states.
-The model achieves $0.5-3 \% $ relative root mean squared error (RMSE) for non-linear dynamics models.
-The inference time of the recurrent dynamics encoder and the state encoder and decoder is almost negligible compared to the time complexity of the Dormand-Prince ODE-solver \cite{ODE45} (ODE45).
+The model achieves $0.5-3 \% $ {\em relative root mean squared error} (\textsc{RMSE}) for non-linear dynamics models.
+The inference time of the recurrent dynamics encoder and the state encoder and decoder is almost negligible compared to the time complexity of the Dormand-Prince \textsc{ODE}-solver (ODE45) \cite{ODE45}.